roshanx911/roshanx911.github.io/_posts/2022-10-19-crud-admin-panel-part-6.md

 categories: blog
 excerpt_separator: <!--more-->
 ---
-THe Following code examine on how to create an admin-panel & CRUD (Create, Read, Update, Delete) web application using Bootstrap, PHP & MySQL.
+Following code examine on how to create an admin-panel & CRUD (Create, Read, Update, Delete) web application using Bootstrap, PHP & MySQL.
 Part-6 focus on Database-Implementation. <!--more-->

 - Finally, have come to end of the “CRUD Admin-Panel” Web-Application.
 All the previous posts are not completed without the Implementation of Database.
 The sample Database “SQL” Query cast as below: